macmahone3225-lgtm/Connor-M-Cyberdeck/README.md

 # Cyberdeck
-Rugged modular cyberdeck by Connor M
+Rugged modular cyberdeck by Hierophant
-# Cyberdeck by Connor McMahon
+# Cyberdeck by Hierophant

 ## Overview
 A rugged, modular, portable cyberdeck designed for field computing, resilience in challenging environments, and customization.
 Inspired by aerospace engineering principles for durability and efficiency.